-Unfortunately, many companies are yet to crunch the numbers efficiently and develop accurate sales forecasting strategies.
-The statistics below prove just how difficult the sales forecasting journey was – and still is – for most sales teams:
+Unfortunately, many companies are yet to crunch the numbers efficiently and develop accurate sales forecasting strategies:

 - 67% of companies do not have a formally structured sales forecasting approach